AlparslanKilinc/Pixel-Sketch/README.md

 # Etch-a-Sketch
-Website that lets you make sketch by using different size of grids.
+Webpage that lets you make sketchs using diffrent grid sizes.
+It includes a color pallete,random color option and a eraser.
+You click and hover to draw on the grid and click again to stop to give you full ability to draw as you please.
 Live Preview:  https://alparslankilinc.github.io/Etch-a-Sketch/